 The horns effect

-For example, a study on classroom behavior found that when young kids behaved in a defiant manner, teachers were much more likely to rate them as being hyperactive and as having an attention-deficit hyperactivity disorder (ADHD), even when that was not the case.
+The horns effect is a cognitive bias which causes our negative impression of someone or something in one domain to influence our impression of them in other domains.
+For example, a study on classroom behavior found that when young kids behaved in a defiant manner, teachers were more likely to incorrectly label them as being hyperactive or as having attention-deficit hyperactivity disorder (ADHD).

 Summary and conclusions

 - The halo effect is a cognitive bias that causes people’s impression of one aspect of something to influence their impression of other aspects of it.

 - For example, if people think that someone is physically attractive, the halo effect can cause them to assume that that person has a more interesting personality compared to what they would assume if that person was unattractive.

 - We experience the halo effect for a number of reasons, and specifically because we want to confirm our initial impressions of things, because we struggle to disentangle the different traits of the same entity, because it’s easier to make judgments this way, because we learn to expect certain correlations between different traits, and because halo-based assumptions can serve as helpful heuristics in some cases.

 - It can be beneficial to remember how the halo effect influences the way you view others, since accounting for it will allow you to make more rational decisions, and avoid assuming good or bad things about others in situations where you would be wrong to do so.

 - It can also be beneficial to keep in mind the way that the halo effect influences other people’s perception of you, since it means that your actions in a single domain can significantly influence people’s overall perception of you, either in a positive or in a negative manner.